danroche10/acebook-Team-Name-TBC/likesPlan.md

 sent to controller/model
 which checks if like already exists in like table and performs logic;

-if user like on post (if it exists in database) = true (unlike functionality) = ADD LIKE TO DB
+if if user like on post doesn't exist in database) = add LIKE to DB

-OPTIONAL: if user like on post (if it doesn't exist in database) = false (like functionality) = REMOVE LIKE FROM DB
+OPTIONAL: if user like on post already exists in database) = remove LIKE from DB

-ultimately ends up back at http://localhost:3000/posts
+ultimately ends up back at http://localhost:3000/posts/id